vibe-code-inc/pm-board-experiment/src/ui/features/project_board/drop_placeholder.specs.md

   animate?: boolean;
   // Optional reference to the dragged element to match dimensions draggedElement?: HTMLElement | null;
+  // The exact position where the placeholder should be displayed position?: 'before' | 'after' | null;
+  // The reference to the target element to position relative to targetElement?: HTMLElement | null;
 };

 export const DropPlaceholder: React.FC<DropPlaceholderProps> = ({